mhagstrand/slate/source/includes/_changelog_2016.md

 ## <span class="jumptarget"> July </span>

+### Customer login via JWT token generation

+A new `store_v2_customers_login` API facilitates single sign-on (SSO) by allowing generation of JWT's (JSON Web Tokens) to programatically log customers into stores.

+This API and its fields are described, with usage examples, on [this documentation page](/api/v2/#customer-storefront-login).
+We also now list `store_v2_customers_login`, and link to its documentation, from the [OAuth Scopes](/api/scopes) page.

 ### Store ownership tokens – new best practices

 As of July 28, 2016, BigCommerce store owners can transfer their stores' ownership to a different user without breaking any installed apps.
 This change creates the potential for mismatched user information, if your app stores user data upon app installation.
 Therefore: